Lotus’ patented Active Noise Control technologies poised to make motoring more comfortable

 When a car is operating on the electric motor only, throttle and speed dependent synthesized sound projects an engine sound in front of the vehicle.
 The sound is designed to mimic the pitch and frequency behavior of a conventional engine to help identify vehicle distance and speed.
 If the hybrid’s engine starts operating, due to higher speeds, throttle demands or lower battery levels, the control system automatically stops the external synthesis in a way that is designed to be as seamless as possible.
 In order to generate a realistic engine sound, recordings of a suitable donor engine are made and analyzed to establish the characteristic frequencies at different engine speeds.
 These frequencies are then entered into the synthesis controller in the form of a ‘voice’ which outputs the sound through an amplifier and out through the loudspeakers.
 Alternatively, more futuristic sounds for electric vehicles can be created using sampled sounds and generated waveforms.

-While we’re a little worried the ESS system could be abused by the same people that like to advertise their taste in music by cruising around with their audio system at full boar, we have to admit using sound sampled from the Millennium Falcon on the family wagon would be hard to resist.
+While we’re a little worried the ESS system could be abused by the same people that like to advertise their taste in music by cruising around with their audio system at full bore, we have to admit using sound sampled from the Millennium Falcon on the family wagon would be hard to resist.
 And the technology could have applications beyond the automotive market.
 One day not only our cars, but also our buildings could be sound-optimized using active noise control technologies – a vision of the future that everyone who has had to endure noisy neighbors is sure to embrace.

 The three patented Active Noise Control technologies can be used individually or in combination and Lotus has granted Harman Becker International exclusive rights to manufacture the technology solutions for the worldwide vehicle OEM market.